$ ssh-keygen -t ed25519 -N '' -f <path>/<file_name> (1)

 User-defined labels and OKD specific labels are applied only to resources created by OKD installation program and its core components such as:

-User-defined labels and OKD specific labels are not applied on the resources created by any other operators or the Kubernetes in-tree components that create resources, for example, the Ingress load balancers.
+User-defined labels are not attached to the resources created by any other Operators or the Kubernetes in-tree components.

 User-defined labels and OKD labels are available on the following GCP resources: